lbovet/reactive-plumber/README.md

 }
 ```

-This defines a _pipe_, which is actually a _Flowable_ or _Flux_.
+This defines a _pipe_, which is actually a Reactor _Flux_ (or RxJava _Flowable_).
 In the closure block, we simply chain existing stream methods.
 Here we count the bits in each numbers and convert them into strings.

 ### From